Subsea Dispersant Application

 Following the Macondo blowout, dispersants were utilized for the first time in an attempt to break up large oil slicks in the Gulf of Mexico.
 HWCG is collaborating with multiple companies to develop specialized subsea dispersant monitoring programs to demonstrate the effectiveness of subsea injection in real-time, as well as enhancing our monitoring plan.
 While subsea application has several advantages, there are also areas under further investigation regarding the application process and dispersants affecting living organisms.

 The United States Coast Guard

 They have the authorization to use surface dispersants when responding to oil spills.
-Because of Deepwater Horizon, the U.S. Coast Guard decided to use the subsea application.
+Because of Macondo, the U.S. Coast Guard decided to use the subsea application.
 They continue to monitor dispersant effectiveness and potential effects of dispersants.

 The U.S. Environmental Protection Agency (EPA)

-The EPA monitored the oil spill cleanup process following Deepwater Horizon and found that applying dispersants underwater helped prevent oil reaching the surface and make the oil droplets smaller in size.
+The EPA monitored the oil spill cleanup process following Macondo and found that applying dispersants underwater helped prevent oil reaching the surface and make the oil droplets smaller in size.

 The Gulf of Mexico Research Initiative (GoMRI)

 The GoMRI is a 10-year independent research program that has been assessing multiple oil spills and discovered that subsea dispersants used in the cleanup process may reduce oil droplet size.
 In 2015, their study discovered oil droplet size is a significant factor regarding the cleanup process for rig blowouts, like Macondo, because it can lessen the overall impact and amount of oil that reaches the surface.